 Why you will love mint chocolate protein bites

-- These peppermint truffles are chocolate coated protein energy bites that are easy to make and super decadent!
+- These peppermint protein truffles are chocolate coated mint protein balls that are easy to make and super decadent!

 - Made with healthy ingredients that are easy to find, these chocolate mint protein balls are packed with flavor and are perfect for holiday parties or weekday snacking!

 - The energy bites are a combination of dates, nuts, cacao powder and protein powder and are extremely filling and the perfect sweet snack.
 Topped with melted dairy free chocolate these truffles are everything you love about truffles with a healthy spin!

 - These peppermint protein balls would be the perfect homemade gift for the holidays!
 You can easily customize these based on preferences and allergies!
 These are already gluten free, vegan and dairy free!

 - Chocolate Protein Powder